 Clinical interpretation.
 Impairment in cognitive function as a result of cancer and its treatment can lead to distress and impaired QoL in breast cancer survivors.
-Up to 75% of breast cancer patients in treatment and 35% after treatment report cognitive impairment, including problems with concentration, executive function, and memory.76-78 Cognitive impairment can also have detrimental effects on the survivor's role within the family, in the workplace, and in society.
+Up to 75% of breast cancer patients in treatment and 35% after treatment report cognitive impairment, including problems with concentration, executive function, and memory.
+Cognitive impairment can also have detrimental effects on the survivor's role within the family, in the workplace, and in society.
 Clinicians should ask patients if they are having cognitive difficulties and listen to family members' reporting of patient cognitive symptoms.
 If this is an issue, consultation with a neuropsychologist for assessment and referral for cognitive rehabilitation strategies should be offered as one would do with the general population.

 The causes of cognitive impairment are thought to be multifactorial and may include treatable conditions, such as fatigue, insomnia, and depression.
-Links have been suggested between cognitive impairment and adjuvant chemotherapy, 81-84 surgery/ anesthesia, endocrine therapy, as well as cancer itself.
-Research suggests that older adults and/or those with lower cognitive reserves may be more susceptible to cognitive impairment from treatment and that there may also be genetic factors associated with certain estrogen metabolism genes.
+Links have been suggested between cognitive impairment and adjuvant chemotherapy, 81-84 surgery/anesthesia, endocrine therapy, 76,85 as well as cancer itself.
+Research suggests that older adults and/or those with lower cognitive reserves may be more susceptible to cognitive impairment from treatment 86 and that there may also be genetic factors associated with certain estrogen metabolism genes.
+87,88 improve cognitive impairment, but the data are not consistent.

-The treatment of cognitive impairment in the breast cancer survivor is not well established.
-A few studies have shown some success with pharmaceuticals, such as modafinil, 89 that have helped improve cognitive impairment, but the data are not consistent.
 Cognitive rehabilitation strategies, including the practice of group cognitive training (ie, interventions geared toward improving, restoring, or maintaining mental function through structured, repetitive practice of tasks posing a mental challenge or requiring the person to problem solve) has been found to be helpful at reducing cognitive impairment in breast cancer survivors.
 Primary care clinicians should provide referral for neurocognitive assessment and rehabilitation as clinically indicated.